kragen/derctuo/markdown/electronics-next-project.md

-I'm suffering from analysis paralysis as I ponder what electronic project to do next to level up (to both level up my skills and my equipment).
+I’m suffering from analysis paralysis as I ponder what electronic project to do next to level up (to both level up my skills and my equipment).
 This is related to [the microcontroller inventory](microcontroller-inventory.md) and [the nonshopping